Flat Earth: Europe: Early Middle Ages

-A recent study of medieval concepts of the sphericity of the Earth noted that "since the eighth century, no cosmographer worthy of note has called into question the sphericity of the Earth".
-However, the work of these intellectuals may not have had significant influence on public opinion, and it is difficult to tell what the wider population may have thought of the shape of the Earth if they considered the question at all.
+A recent study of medieval concepts of the sphericity of the Earth noted that "after the eighth century the Globe became part of the world picture of medieval Christians without much more debate."
+From the ninth century, we likewise find discussion of Eratosthenes' method for calculating the sphericality of the earth in Carolingian commentaries on Martianus Capella.
+By the turn of the eleventh century, Hermann of Reichenau (1013–1054) includes a new method for replicating Eratosthenes' measurement using an astrolabe.
+For the wider population, however, it is difficult to say what they may have thought of the shape of the Earth if they considered the question at all.

-Europe: Late Middle Ages
+Europe: High and Late Middle Ages

-Hermannus Contractus (1013–1054) was among the earliest Christian scholars to estimate the circumference of Earth with Eratosthenes' method.
-St. Thomas Aquinas (1225–1274), the most widely taught theologian of the Middle Ages, believed in a spherical Earth and took for granted that his readers also knew the Earth is round.
-Lectures in the medieval universities commonly advanced evidence in favor of the idea that the Earth was a sphere.
+The approximate sphericality of the Earth was universally accepted among scholastic authors of the High and Late Middle Ages.
+Evidence of its sphericality was discussed in standard university textbooks like John of Sacrobosco's On the Sphere of the World and flat earth theories played no role in discussions of the Earth's shape at medieval universities.
+The commonplace nature of this knowledge is illustrated by the highly influential theologian Thomas Aquinas (1225–1274), who uses it as an example of a fact that can be proved by two different sciences.

 Jill Tattersall shows that in many vernacular works in 12th- and 13th-century French texts the Earth was considered "round like a table" rather than "round like an apple".
-"In virtually all the examples quoted ... from epics and from non-'historical' romances (that is, works of a less learned character) the actual form of words used suggests strongly a circle rather than a sphere", though she notes that even in these works the language is ambiguous.
+She writes, "[I]n virtually all the examples quoted ... from epics and from non-'historical' romances (that is, works of a less learned character) the actual form of words used suggests strongly a circle rather than a sphere", though she notes that even in these works the language is ambiguous.

 Portuguese navigation down and around the coast of Africa in the latter half of the 1400s gave wide-scale observational evidence for Earth's sphericity.
-In these explorations, the Sun position moved more northward the further south the explorers travelled.
+In these explorations, the Sun's position moved more northward the further south the explorers travelled.
 Its position directly overhead at noon gave evidence for crossing the equator.
 These apparent solar motions in detail were more consistent with north–south curvature and a distant Sun, than with any flat-Earth explanation.
 The ultimate demonstration came when Ferdinand Magellan's expedition completed the first global circumnavigation in 1521.
 Antonio Pigafetta, one of the few survivors of the voyage, recorded the loss of a day in the course of the voyage, giving evidence for east–west curvature.